 That could include reviewing calls with sales reps and discussing what went well and where they could improve.
 Another example would be looking over reps’ email conversations with prospects throughout different points in the buyer’s journey and providing constructive feedback.

 Ultimately, sales coaching is an engaging, productive process that allows you to make the most of your training budget.
 Organizations that implement sales coaching programs see considerably higher win rates than those that don’t.

 Implementing this strategy will help you get more mileage out of your training investments and improve your sales efficiency as a result.

 5. Consider using a sales liaison.

 Sales and marketing are inherently connected.
 Salespeople rely on their marketing departments to feed them qualified leads, and marketers need to know what their sales teams expect in terms of the personas they’re appealing to and the channels through which they’re reaching prospects and customers.

-Despite that, many marketing and sales departments are siloed — operating on their own with minimal communication between one another.
-A sales liaison is an intermediary who relays information on a sales team’s efforts, preferences, and needs to their company's marketing department.
+Despite that, many marketing and sales departments are siloed — operating on their own with minimal communication with one another.
+A sales liaison is an intermediary who relays information on a sales team’s efforts, preferences, and needs to their company’s marketing department.